Sedronik/webrtc/docs/terms.md

 ### STUN

 *STUN* stands for Session Traversal Utilities for NAT (Network Address Transalator).
 According to Wikipedia
-> STUN is a standerdized set of methods, including a network protocol, for traversal pf network address translator gateways in applications of real time voice, video, messaging and other interactive communications.
+> STUN is a standerdized set of methods, including a network protocol, for traversal of network address translator gateways in applications of real time voice, video, messaging and other interactive communications.

-WebRTC is designed to work peer-to-peer, so users can connect directly but because some users may be behind _firewalls_or _NAT gateways_ connections may be blocked thereby causing a connection failure, WebRTC uses STUN and [TURN](/#TURN) servers to mitigate this problem.
+WebRTC is designed to work peer-to-peer, so users can connect directly but because some users may be behind _firewalls_ or _NAT gateways_ connections may be blocked thereby causing a connection failure, WebRTC uses STUN and [TURN](#TURN) servers to mitigate this problem.
 It basically uses STUN to get the users IP addresses and then uses TURN to relay the transported media between the two clients thereby establishing a reliable connection between the two partys.

 ![TURN_and_STUN](turn1.jpg)

 _image credit [avaya](https://www.avaya.com/blogs/archives/2014/08/understanding-webrtc-media-connections-ice-stun-and-turn.html)_

 ### TURN